Trotto go links

 Meet Dev.
-He's the Director of Security at Figma, a web-based design and prototyping platform that helps product teams collaborate easily.
+He's the Head of Security at Figma, a web-based design and prototyping platform that helps product teams collaborate easily.
 One of the things Dev did soon after joining Figma was support and push for the purchase of Trotto go links, along with many other Figmates who had been excited to get up and running even before he joined.
 His previous experience at Dropbox had convinced him of the importance of short links, and he was excited to use them at Figma.

 These are four takeaways from our conversation with Dev about the value of Trotto and go links as he sees it.